Revision of the EU Gas Regulation

 PDF version

-As part of the European Green Deal, the European Commission announced a legislative proposal on 15 December 2021 to substantially revise (recast) the 2009 EU gas regulation and make a targeted revision of the 2017 regulation on security of gas supply.
-This is part of the hydrogen and decarbonised gas markets package, which also includes a substantial revision of the 2009 EU gas directive.
+As part of the European Green Deal, the European Commission announced a legislative proposal on 15 December 2021 to revise (recast) the 2009 EU gas regulation.
+This is part of the hydrogen and decarbonised gas markets package, which also includes a revision of the 2009 EU gas directive.
 The gas regulation is part of the third energy package that set the legislative framework for the EU's internal energy market.
 Whereas the electricity component of the third energy package was revised in 2019 to align it with the EU's more ambitious climate and energy goals, the gas component of the third energy package has so far undergone only targeted revisions.
-A more profound transformation of gas markets is necessary to help the EU make reductions in greenhouse gas emissions of at least 55 % by 2030 and achieve the long-term goal of climate-neutrality by 2050.

 • The scope and definitions in the regulation are modified to incorporate renewable gases and hydrogen as key components of the future gas market.